-Recently, International Astronomical Union (IAU) recently made the name change from Alpha Centauri to Rigil Kentaurus official.
+Recently, the International Astronomical Union (IAU) made the name change from Alpha Centauri to Rigil Kentaurus official.

 It took back its ancient moniker “Rigil Kentaurus” which means “foot of the centaur” in Arabic.

 - ALPHA CENTAURI A is close to our sun in age and luminosity.
 Alpha Centauri A and B orbit closely to each other.

 - ALPHA CENTAURI B is smaller and dimmer than our sun.
 But it’s still not too different from our sun.

 - ALPHA CENTAURI C (PROXIMA CENTAURI) is a smaller red dwarf star with a much larger orbit.
 Because of its orbit, Proxima Centauri is the closest star to Earth.

 This diagram illustrates the locations of the star systems closest to the sun.
 The year when the distance to each system was determined is listed after the system name.
-Close neighborhood is mostly red and brown dwarfs, probably without any planets.
+The close neighborhood is mostly red and brown dwarfs, probably without any planets.

 Alpha Centauri is one of the most exciting star systems in the universe.
-Not only because it’s the closest star system to our own, but it has potential of life.
+Not only because it’s the closest star system to our own, but it has the potential for life.

 This is why NASA plans to launch a probe towards Alpha Centauri in 2069.
 The intent of this interstellar space mission is to search for biosignatures on planets around the stars in the Alpha Centauri system.